odoo/documentation/website/optimize/seo.rst

 The ``457-0da1d9d`` part of this URL will change if you modify the CSS of your website.

-This allows Odoo to set a very long cache delay (XXX) on these
+This allows Twenty20 to set a very long cache delay (XXX) on these
 resources: XXX secs, while being updated instantly if you update the resource.